lauraset/ENVI_IDL_code/README.md

 Updating...

 ## Function list
-'''function_mosaic''': used for mosaic processing
+1. function_mosaic: used for mosaic processing
-'''y_envi2tif''': used for converting envi to tif
+2. y_envi2tif: used for converting envi to tif